 c.
 In Our image: There are several specific things in man that show him to be made in the image of God.

-· Man alone speaks
+· Mankind alone speaks.

 d.
 In Our image: There are at least three aspects to the idea that we are made in the image of God.

 · It means humans possess personality: knowledge, feelings, and a will.
-This sets man apart from all animals and plants
+This sets man apart from all animals and plants.

-· It means humans possess morality: we are able to make moral judgments and have a conscience
+· It means humans possess morality: we are able to make moral judgments and have a conscience.

 · It means humans possess spirituality: man is made for communion with God.
-It is on the level of spirit we communicate with God
+It is on the level of spirit we communicate with God.

 e.
 In Our image: This does not mean that God has a physical or human body.
-God is a Spirit (John 4:24).
-Though God does not have a physical body, He designed man so man’s physical body could do many of the things God does: see, hear, smell, touch, speak, think, plan, and so forth.
+God is Spirit (John 4:24).
+Though God does not have a physical body, He designed man so his physical body could do many of the things God does: see, hear, smell, touch, speak, think, plan, and so forth.

 i.
 “It will hardly be safe to say that the body of man is patterned after God, because God, being an incorporeal spirit, cannot have what we term a material body.
 Yet the body of man must at least be regarded as the fittest receptacle for the man’s spirit and so must bear at least an analogy that is so close that God and His angels choose to appear in human form when they appear to men.”
 (Leupold)